I AM Noticed Core Content

 Supplies needed: large piece of paper or white board, markers

-Instruct students to write the words "WE ARE" really big.
+Instruct students to write the words "WE ARE" really big on a poster.
 Have the class brainstorm and take turns writing positive words all around the "WE ARE" that describe you as a group.

 Your group can share this WE ARE art with your entire school as a visual reminder of how amazing you are.